kartik-badgujar/Data-Professional-Survey-Breakdown/README.md

 o	PDF and interactive dashboards summarizing findings.

-•	Contributions:-
+Contributions:-

-o	Enhancing data visualizations. o	Adding advanced analytics like regression models or sentiment analysis. o	Expanding the dataset with more attributes or new survey results.
+1. Enhancing data visualizations.
+2. Adding advanced analytics like regression models or sentiment analysis.
+3. Expanding the dataset with more attributes or new survey results.

-•	Guidelines:-
+Guidelines:-

-o	Follow standard data-cleaning practices before analysis. o	Use consistent visualization styles for clarity. o	Document any new code, transformations, or modifications thoroughly.
+1. Follow standard data-cleaning practices before analysis.
+2. Use consistent visualization styles for clarity.
+3. Document any new code, transformations, or modifications thoroughly.